SRIIIXI/AxiomLib/README.md

-# Autonomous eXchange for Industrial Operations and Monitoring - Core Library
+# Vertex (Versatile Exchange for Real Time EXecution) - Core Library

 A cross platform, lightweight and optimized library for C applications, emphasizes on speed, low memory consumption and minimal program size.